mortazavilab/parse_pipeline/README.md

 This workflow is designed to pre-process data from the [Parse Biosciences](https://www.parsebiosciences.com/) Evercode whole-transcriptome (“WT”) barcoding kits.
 This split-pool method may differ from others such as [SHARE-seq](https://www.sciencedirect.com/science/article/pii/S0092867420312538?via%3Dihub) due to using of both oligo-dT and random hexamer primers during the first round of reverse transcription-based barcoding.
 The goal in using both primers is to span the entire transcript for more full-length coverage and to avoid polyA-biased reads.
 After all 3 round of barcoding, aliquots of cells are lysed and libraries are prepared from barcoded cDNA.
 At the end of short-read library prep, a final Illumina barcode is added to identify these lysed aliquots, or "subpools", and libraries are sequenced and demultiplexed as subpools containing a mix of all the samples on the plate.

-The main deviation from the official company pipeline is the mapping/quantification software and custom handling of sample merging to produce Python [anndata](https://anndata.readthedocs.io/en/latest/) objects grouped by tissue.
+The main deviation from the official company pipeline is the mapping/quantification software and custom handling of sample merging to produce Python [anndata](https://anndata.readthedocs.io/en/latest/) objects grouped by tissue for downstream processing with [scanpy](https://scanpy.readthedocs.io/en/stable/).
 This workflow is based on the [kb-python](https://www.kallistobus.tools/kb_usage/kb_count/) (kallisto/bustools) suite, the official snRNA-seq tools for IGVF, and also includes optional code in place for genetic demultiplexing of individuals from sample barcoding wells loaded with 2 individuals with distinct genotypes.

 This workflow does the following: